Elorm-t/alx-low_level_programming/0x0A-argc_argv/README.md

 Task 3 - Neither irony nor sarcasm is argument: A program that multiplies two numbers.

 Task 4 - To infinity and beyond: A program that adds positive numbers.

+Task 5 - Minimal Number of Coins for Change: A program that prints the minimum number of coins to make change for an amount of money.